-Currently, Bytehouse supports loading data from S3, Hive, and Ad-hoc File Upload.
+Currently, ByteHouse supports loading data from Amazon S3, Hive, and ad hoc files.

 To begin, from the data import landing page, select

-New Import Jobthen choose the source storage accordingly.
+New Import Job, then choose the corresponding source storage.

 Step 1: Select the source data

-Source data refers to a table (HIVE) or a file folder/path (S3) which contains the data you want to import from.
-Storage systems usually require some information to connect to them, which are usually credentials, cluster addresses.
-We use the term data source (a.k.a connection) to store such information.
-Your connections information is encrypted and not readable, even by us.
-You cannot retrieve such information once stored, but you can only update or delete it.
+Source data refers to a table (Hive) or a file folder/path (Amazon S3) which contains the data you want to import from.
+Storage systems usually require credentials and cluster addresses to connect to them.
+We use the term data source (aka connection) to store this information.
+We encrypt your connection’s information and it’s not readable, even by us.
+Once stored, you can’t retrieve this information, but you can update or delete it.
 Each connection requires a unique name across the account.
-Because all the details are hidden, except the source type and connection name, you should give your connection a name that helps you to intuit the source you need for the job.
+Because all the details except the source type and connection name are hidden, give your connection a name that helps you recognise the source you need for the job.

 Only the Access Key and Secret Key are needed to create a new S3 connection.
-From which, we can determine the buckets that the credential has the required (read) access on.
+From these, we can determine

 Note: The file in

-File Name is used to extract the source schema, you will be asked the file you want to import when you start the ingestion.
+File Nameis used to extract the source schema.
+You'll be asked for the file you want to import when you start the ingestion.

 You can either import to an existing table or create a new one.

-If you choose to create a new table, the user interface is similar to
+If you choose to create a new table, the user interface is like

 create table in database management.
 However, there is a schema mapping setting where you specify the mapping from source columns to target columns, one by one.
-We prefill the mapping by comparing the column names, yet you are recommended to review and customize per your needs.
+We pre-fill the mapping by comparing the column names.
+However, we recommend that you review and customise as per your needs.

 Each job requires a unique name across the account and an optional description.

-There are 2 loading types, which tell us how to load data to the sink table:
+There are 2 loading types, which tell us how to load data to the target table:

-- Full loading: Replace the entire sink table with the latest batch source.
+- Full loading: Replace the entire target table with the latest batch source.

 - Incremental loading: Append the existing table with new batches according to its partition.
-Note: Bytehouse would replace existing partitions instead of merging.
+ByteHouse replaces existing partitions instead of merging.

 Note: If you choose to create a new sink table, the table and the job are not created atomically, but sequentially.
-There could be a case where we fail to create the job but the sink table has already been created.
-If you experience this issue, you can go back to
+There could be a case where we cannot create the job, but we have already created the sink table.
+If you encounter this, you can go back to

 On the data import landing page, we display two lists: jobs and executions.
-They give you a high-level view of the jobs and executions, such as name, type, status, number of ingested records per job, and per execution.
-You can click on any job and execution to go to the job details and execution details page respectively.
+They give you a high-level view of the jobs and executions, such as name, type, status, and the number of ingested records per job per execution.
+You can click on any job and execution to go to the job details and execution details page, respectively.

-After creating a job successfully, you will be redirected to the job details page.
+After successfully creating a job, you will be redirected to the job details page.
 You can also go to that page by clicking on a job from the landing page.
-On this page, you can get insights of the jobs such as Sync history, ingestion chart, configuration.
-You can also operate the job here.
+On this page, you can get insights about the job such as sync history, ingestion chart, and configuration.
+You can also perform the job here.

-The job does not start automatically after being created, to start it, you can click on the
+The job does not start automatically after being created.
+To start it, choose the

 Start button on top-right.